Aaron98990/ways-of-the-game/goals.md

 >
 > - Law 8.1 Kick-off

+If time expires between a goal and kick-off, I recommend the referee to wait immediatly after kick-off to end the half.
+This makes it clear a goal was scored and ensures the goal is recorded properly.
+If no scoreboard, it is helpful for the referee to say the score right before kick-off.
+If there is a scoreboard, they ensure the displayed score is correct before kick-off.

 ## Winning team

 > The team scoring the greater number of goals is the winner.
 If both teams score no goals or an equal number of goals, the match is drawn. _Law 10.2 Winning team_